gudnuf/cln_nwc/README.md

 Once you have specified the path to your node's cli, and you have 2 nodes running in your nix environment, the tests should run with `npx jest`.

 WIP!
-Would be nice to add some CI, environment variables, etc.
+Would be nice to add some CI, environment variables, etc. Also need to implement my own wallet requests rather than using the Alby library because it does not return the exact format of the received event.

 ## NIP-47 Supported Methods